shadopawn/admin-portal/Design/BusinessRequirements.md

 # Business Requirements
 - BR1: We need a system that can create lessons for the official training game -- This is a business requirement because the client stated that he wanted a way to create video lessons for the official training game.
+They need a way to create lessons, so they can add more to the game.
+The more lessons, the more people they can attract to the game.
+Adding more lessons can broaden the scope of what sports can be taught in the application.

 - BR2: We would like to be able to get lessons in the official training game without going through a developer -- For this business requirement the client told us that he wants a method of uploading new lessons to the game without the need for a developer.
+The client is not a developer.
+He needs a way to not only make the lessons, but put them into Unity without the help of a developer.
+This will allow more lessons to be made in a streamline process.

 - BR3: We want to get analytics based on the users of the training software -- The client expressed interest in getting information out of the game and displaying it on the web application.
+If they are able to extract information from the users, they may be able to see trends.
+These can affect and influence their business decisions.

 - BR4: We want to gamify the training software in order to engage users -- The client stated he wanted to make the official training game more game-like by adding things like high scores or achievements.
+This would help keep the users that have already bought the game.
+This may also attract more users or influence more users to buy new packages with more achievements and lessons.